-As a website designer and developer I have built themes for various content management systems.
-The biggest being WordPress.
-For the past six years I have been building templates for HubSpot and I have seen some great advantages which I alleviate the main pain points building WordPress sites.
+As a website designer and developer, I have built themes for various content management systems.
+The biggest is WordPress.
+For the past six years, I have been building templates for HubSpot and I have seen some great advantages which alleviate the major pain points of building WordPress sites.
 Below is my list of five benefits I have found using the HubSpot CMS.

 Simplifies hosting and maintaining a website (SSL, CDN, security, user permissions, backups, redirects, translations, split testing, analytics, image assets, CRM) – less reliance on a developer and IT

 2. Makes Localization of Content Easier